erinfu-uchicago/Emotion-Motivation-study1/README.md

 Recreated one more plots (advanced & terrible) in starwars.R
 **Part 2**
 Tuned up my plots & .Rmd code chunks.
 Created two plots that I want to included in my final report.

+## AS14

+Created a new Rmd for my final report and Added a table/kable and references to it